Maltese cuisine: Regional

-Despite Malta's small size there are some regional variations.
-This is especially the case with Gozo.
-This is evidenced in some names such as the Gozitan cheeselet (ġbejna t'Għawdex) and ftira Għawdxija, flatbread topped or filled with potatoes or ġbejniet with eggs, grated cheese, tomatoes, anchovies, olives, ricotta and Maltese sausage as other possible ingredients.
+Despite Malta's small size, there are some regional variations, especially with the island of Gozo.
+This is evidenced in some names such as the Gozitan cheeselet ġbejna (ġbejna t'Għawdex) and ftira Għawdxija, flatbread topped or filled with potatoes or ġbejniet with eggs, grated cheese, tomatoes, anchovies, olives, ricotta, and Maltese sausage as other possible ingredients.

 Other Gozitan variants include the use of ingredients.
 Gozitan cheeselets, for example, are used as filling for ravioli instead of the usual ricotta.

 Seasonal

 The strongest seasonal variations are seen in desserts and sweets.
 Prinjolata, kwareżimal, karamelli tal-ħarrub, ftira tar-Randan, figolla and qagħaq tal-għasel are all examples of sweets associated with a particular season.

-Because Catholic fasting during Lent involved mostly meats and dairy products, fish such as Lampuki were a popular dish during this period as were stewed snails (bebbux), stuffed artichokes (qaqoċċ mimli) and fritters (sfineġ) of ġbejna, vegetables or fish (particularly whitebait and salted cod).
+Because Catholic fasting during Lent involved mostly meats and dairy products, fish such as lampuki were a popular dish during this period, as were stewed snails (bebbux), stuffed artichokes (qaqoċċ mimli) and fritters (sfineġ) of ġbejna, vegetables or fish (particularly whitebait and salted cod).

-During the Holy Week bakers also bake a large bagel typically studded with some almonds on top called qagħqa tal-appostli (lit. apostles' bagel).
-Usually coinciding with the spring, there are also seasonal variations to certain dishes at the time of Lent as in, for example, adding fresh broad beans to dishes such as kusksu (a vegetable and pasta dish).
+During Holy Week, bakers also bake a large bagel typically studded with some almonds on top called qagħqa tal-appostli (lit. "apostles' bagel").
+Usually coinciding with the spring, there are also seasonal variations to certain dishes at the time of Lent as in, for example, adding fresh broad beans to dishes such as kusksu, a vegetable and pasta dish.

-During the month of November għadam tal-mejtin (lit. bones of the dead, in ossa dei morti) are prepared.
+During November, għadam tal-mejtin (lit. "bones of the dead", in ossa dei morti) are prepared.
 These are a layer of marzipan sandwiched between sweet pastry and topped with white icing (normal icing and not buttercream icing).

-Qaghaq tal-Ghasel, in English, honey rings, are a traditional Maltese sweet.
+Qagħaq tal-għasel (honey and treacle rings) are a traditional Maltese sweet.
 They consist of a pastry with a stuffing of sorts inside, made into a ring shape, with slits along the ring for the filling to dark filling to ooze out.
-The filling is traditionally a mixture of honey, molasses, aniseed, cinnamon and cloves, however some people add cocoa powder for a hint of chocolate.
+The filling is traditionally a mixture of honey, molasses, aniseed, cinnamon, and cloves; some people add cocoa powder for a hint of chocolate.
 Although traditionally made for Christmas, it became so popular that people started making it all year round, and nowadays many are unaware that it was originally made for Christmas.
-The cake has a meaning behind it too.
-The fact that it is a ring means "eternal happiness" and because the filling oozes out, the phrase continues as "overflowing with goodness".
+The ring symbolizes "eternal happiness" and the filling oozes out signifies "overflowing with goodness".